LogCreative/DialogCreater/README.md

 Before opening the solution file, please confirm your display font scaling is 100%.
 Otherwise, the project file will fail to display correctly and save such will casue **permenate damage** towards the original file.

-The bug of not correctly display `toolbar` in `VB.NET` has not been fixed since 2014 for Visual Studio.
+The bug of not correctly displaying `toolbar` in `VB.NET` has not been fixed since 2014 for Visual Studio.

 ## Copyright Changes